 I have been involved directly or indirectly in 15 other cases.
-In all but two cases there was appositive outcome.
-However going to court is very massively time consuming and potentially very costly and consequently I have concluded that this legislation is not fit for purpose.
+In all but two cases there was a positive outcome.
+However going to court is very massively time consuming and potentially very costly.
+This legislation is therefore not fit for purpose.

 The Highways Agency and the motorways

 I have concluded that the problem lies primarily with the failure of the Highways Agency to manage their contractors.
-No clear performance standards are set and, in spite of claims to the contrary, no meaningful monitoring takes place.
-I have recently written to the new Permanent Secretary at the DfT drawing his attention to the inadequacies of the Agency’s new contract.
+No clear performance standards are set and no meaningful monitoring takes place.
+I have written to the new Permanent Secretary at the DfT drawing his attention to the inadequacies of the Agency’s new contract.

 This verbose and equivocal document is at the heart of the litter problem.
 Its “last resort” response times are widely interpreted by duty bodies as the required performance standard.

 My reports to government